JonathanMoreno14/htmlicongraphic/README.md

 This is a snippet of code to illustrate the design element that is utilized in website/mobile designed with icons as wallpaper(Jumbotron) or as part of the design element.

-1. Created the folder for the with CSS/img subfolders and index.html file
-2. Downloaded the icons I planned to use for the design from Flaticons
-3. In Pixlr I created a new image with a 500 x 200 pixel canvas
+Created the folder for the with **css/img** subfolders and **index.html** file Downloaded the icons I planned to use for the design from Flaticons In Pixlr I created a new image with a 500 x 200 pixel canvas

 ![pixlr_screencast1](https://cloud.githubusercontent.com/assets/11635523/14069760/a90601b0-f463-11e5-8686-9bf1b8f909b3.png)
 ![pixlr_screencast2](https://cloud.githubusercontent.com/assets/11635523/14069762/ac3197aa-f463-11e5-8d6c-56d3c5e56278.png)

-4. While using Pixlr  I added the icons to the 500 x 200 canvas and made the canvas transparent
+While using Pixlr  I added the icons to the 500 x 200 canvas and made the canvas **transparent**

 ![pixlr_screencast3](https://cloud.githubusercontent.com/assets/11635523/14069786/f51dc5c4-f463-11e5-840e-eb1870d7ef10.png)